airswap/airswap-cli/README.md

 ### Important Notes

 - **Locators** - Makers must be accessible at public endpoints shorter than 32 characters in length including a URL scheme.
 For example `https://maker.example.com:8000` or `http://99.84.41.93`.
+- **CORS** - Makers should run their servers with CORS enabled to accept connections from in-browser web applications like AirSwap Instant.
-- **Token Values** - All token values are in the indivisible units of a token (wei).
+- **Token Values** - All token values are in the smallest indivisible units of a token (wei).
 - **Nonce Window** - Each order is identified by a unique nonce.
-The nonce window is the time within which every order returned will include the same nonce.
+The "nonce window" is the time within which every order returned will include the same nonce.
 This can be configured to prevent overexposure.
 - **Trading ETH** - Swap only supports tokens, not native ether (ETH).
 To trade ETH it must be wrapped (WETH).

 ### Indexer Staking